Billing & Rate Information

 Other Billing Services offered by Cleveland Utilities

 Bank Draft - This service offers automatic bill payment through the customer's bank.
-Application may be made in the CU office.
-The customer still receives a bill which will be paid by the bank.
+Applications may be made in the CU office.
+The customer still receives a bill that will be paid by the bank.
 Click Here to download the application.

 Bill Payment through Agents Other than CU - Customers not wishing to mail their payments or bring them into the CU office may pay at other locations throughout the community.
 To see a list of payment locations click here.
-Payments may also be made on our web page.
+Payments may also be made online.

-Levelized - The levelized billing eliminates seasonal high and low bills and equalizes the monthly payments.
+Levelized - Levelized billing eliminates seasonal high and low bills and equalizes the monthly payments.
 Click here to download the application.

 Project Help - Project Help is designed to aid the handicapped, elderly, and less privileged meet their energy needs.
 CU offers its customers the opportunity of a tax-deductible contribution added to their monthly bill.
 One hundred percent of all funds collected are distributed by the United Way to those in need.